Employee Monitoring

 Pay is only one factor in a company's capacity to draw and keep talent; other factors include

 culture, diversity, and worker well-being.
-Businesses that make investments in HR transformation,
+Businesses that make investments in HR

-themselves as leading employers in their sector.
+inclusion (DEI), establish themselves as leading employers in their sector.

 Enables Scalability